Digital Learning

 Stage 3 – Learning Progress Assessment

 Why is it important?
-To measure your learners’ success.
+To measure success and inform instruction.

 How does it relate to learning psychology?